Pinellas County Criminal Defense

 • Who called the police to the scene.

 If a no contact order has been made in your case, we can go to court on your behalf and request to have the order modified.
-If the "motion to modify conditions of release" is granted, you will be allowed to once again have lawful contact with the alleged victim.
-Getting the order modified is essential in avoiding a subsequent arrest for violating the "no contact" provision.
+If the “motion to modify conditions of release” is granted, you will be allowed to once again have lawful contact with the alleged victim.
+Getting the order modified is essential in avoiding a subsequent arrest for violating the “no contact” provision.
 It may also be viewed as a first step toward reconciliation between the parties.
-Learn more about Lifting or Modifying the No Contact Order.
+Learn more on our page discussing How to Get a No Contact Order Dropped.

-Domestic Violence Diversion Program - Getting The Charge Dismissedge
+Domestic Violence Diversion Program – Getting The Charge Dismissed

 The Pinellas County State Attorneys Office operates a domestic violence diversion program.
-This program is designed for first-time offenders and requires that you complete twenty-six weeks of anger management counseling.
+This program is designed for first-time offenders and requires that you complete twenty-six weeks of anger management counseling (also referred to as the “Batterer’s Intervention Program.”)

 • For a pre-determined period of time you are required to stay out of trouble and commit no further crimes.